somewhatdistracted/EE274-Project/README.md

 #### Writing and guides

 In addition to this README, I prepared both a [milestone](MILESTONE.md) and [final report](REPORT.md) for this project.
 I hope to add some usage/verification guidance in specific READMEs, but that may have to come later.
+Also, my [presentation](https://docs.google.com/presentation/d/1ePWbsySpJ8HzIQ9NeXeXHjFsp2yc84qS68RiVC_vdvc/edit?usp=sharing) can be found at the link in case it's useful as well.

 #### Code